top of page

 After all testing is complete and the doctor has reviewed the results with you, you may be sent for additional testing, admitted to the hospital or discharged home.
 If you are discharged, you will be given instructions on any follow-up appointments you may need to make and keep, and/or be given a prescription for medications that you will need to take at home.

-6. Trauma/Resuscitation Area
+6. Trauma / Resuscitation Area

 If your condition is serious or critical, you will be taken to the trauma area.
 The trauma/resuscitation area of the ED is where the sickest patients are seen by a doctor.
 You may be having a heart attack, stroke, or experiencing severe bleeding as the result of an accident.

-In the trauma area, the trauma nurse will connect you to a heart monitor so that your vital signs can be continuously monitored.
-The cardiac monitor (heart monitor) displays waveforms on the screen that tell us how well and how fast your heart is beating.
-It also has a waveform that shows us your oxygen saturation.
-There are a lot of alarms on the cardiac monitor.
-These alarms are very sensitive and may make a loud noise.
+The trauma nurse will connect you to a heart monitor so that your vital signs can be continuously monitored, including your heart rate and oxygen saturation.
+There are a lot of alarms on the heart monitor that are very sensitive and may make a loud noise.
 If you hear an alarm, it does not mean that you are in danger.
 Often these alarms sound with movement alone.
 The staff in the trauma room can explain these alarms and reassure you.

 During your stay in the trauma area, you may have an X-ray with a portable X-ray machine, have an electrocardiogram (ECG), which records the electrical activity of your heart through wires attached to stickers on your chest, or be sent for further testing (such as a CT scan) in the Medical Imaging Department.